Veluthil/My-DevOps-Journey/Project 6 - CICD Project with Jenkins and Docker - Docker PAAC/README.md

 Tags:
 Name: vprofileapptask
 ```
 - After creating this task definition, click on it and go to `Task execution role` - we have to add CloudWatch policy to this role.
-Click on `Add permissions` -> `Attach policies` -> attach `CloudWatchLogsFullAccess`
+Click on `Add permissions` -> `Attach policies` -> attach `CloudWatchLogsFullAccess`.

 - Go to the created cluster -> `Services` -> `Create`:
 ```